kp3trou/Python/README.md

 For more information check the source code of both scripts.

-All the above dobe for implemented meta-search algorithms and better evaluation.
+All the above cobe is for implemente meta-search algorithms and better scoring evaluation.